Thursday, 19 January 2012

 What are the other Challenges Facing a New Edition

-As Morrill has already said one of the major criticism of Carlyle is that his method of correcting text tuned out in some cases to rewrite what Cromwell had actual written or said.
-Also Lomas and Abbott both corrected text and therefore changed some things out of recognition and in extreme cases affected the meaning of a passage.
+As Morrill has already said one of the major criticism of Carlyle is that his method of correcting text turned out in some cases to rewrite what Cromwell had actual written or said.
+Also, Lomas and Abbott, both fixed text and therefore changed some things out of recognition and in extreme cases affected the meaning of passage.
 This meant instead of an accurate depiction of what Cromwell actually said we get a bastardised version which becomes unusable.

 Deeds first, social standing afterwards.
-But if you take another version of Cromwell´s letter at face value then a much more radical Cromwell appears if what Cromwell did in fact write: "I honour a Gentleman who is so in deed’ In this quote Cromwell is only after Gentlemen that can not only talk the talk but walk the walk.
-According to Nick Poyntz "all existing versions print the first of these versions.
-But there is another version where ‘in deed’ are two words not one" .
+But if you take another version of Cromwell´s letter at face value then a much more original Cromwell appears if what Cromwell did, in fact, write: "I honour a Gentleman who is so in deed’ In this quote Cromwell is only after Gentlemen that can not only talk the talk but walk the walk.
+According to Nick Poyntz, "all existing versions print the first of these versions.
+But there is another version where ‘in deed’ are two words, not one".

 Cromwell In Ireland

 Morrill explained that even today Cromwell’s involvement and the extent of civilian casualties is still open to debate.
-This of course is like all of Cromwell’s actions open to different interpretations again depending on your political and to some extent historical persuasion.
-The sack of Drogheda in September 1649 by parliamentary forces is one such action.
+This, of course, is like all of Cromwell’s actions open to different interpretations again depending on your political and to some extent historical persuasion.
+The sack of Drogheda in September 1649 by political forces is one such action.

 In his article on Cromwell Nick Poyntz makes the point that this oft-quoted phrase justified his actions : “I am persuaded that this is a righteous judgement of God upon these barbarous wretches, who have imbrued their hands in so much innocent blood; and that it will tend to prevent the effusion of blood for the future, which are the satisfactory grounds to such actions, which otherwise cannot but work remorse and regret”.
 He questions whether these are Cromwell’s words as no original letter survives.
 He also makes the point as does Morrill that parliament had a habit of tidying up speeches and letters of Cromwell.
 Again to what extent his words are accurate is one of the tasks of the project.
 It must be said that this is not an envious one.